 Our PhD graduates practice Sociology in Canada and around the world

 Next to Canada, the United States is the most popular destination for our PhD graduates who seek and obtain tenure stream faculty positions.
-Twenty-two of the 181 alumni in faculty positions have or had careers in universities south of the border, representing U of T in twenty-one institutions of higher learning across thirteen states.
+Twenty-eight of the 193 alumni in faculty positions have or had careers in universities south of the border, representing U of T in twenty-one institutions of higher learning across thirteen states.

 Outside of Canada and the US, we have PhD alumni working in colleges and universities in twenty-one different countries.
 Our graduates have found jobs on all continents except for Australia and Antarctica (but, to be fair, there aren’t a lot of opportunities in Antartica).
 Feel free to browse the map to see the details.

 Over the decades, a number of our grads have found employment outside academia

 About fifteen percent of U of T graduates forge careers in a variety of professions outside of academia.
 Fourteen of our graduates since 1978 have found employment in the provincial or federal public service.
 Another fourteen graduates found positions in the private and non-profit sectors.
 Others are working in “alternative academic” positions within universities and research centres.

 Many of the PhD alumni who are working outside of universities have job titles like data analyst, research director, researcher or research associate.
 There are also a number of consultants who may or may not be using data analysis skills in their daily activities.
 A very small number of our graduates pursue interesting careers that do not directly draw on sociological training.

 Interested in the Specifics? – Click on the link below for year by year data on our PhD Alumni